 Complex Situations Due to Rejection From Medicaid

-There are many complex situations in regard to Medicaid rejections special Enrollment, exemptions, and catastrophic coverage and they are subject to change.
+There are many complex situations regarding Medicaid rejections special Enrollment, exemptions, and catastrophic coverage and they are subject to change.
 We don’t have a list of every situation, but our basic advice will help point you in the right direction.

 - First and foremost, apply to HealthCare.Gov during open enrollment if you can.
 If HealthCare.Gov sends you to Medicaid and you are rejected you have more flexibility than you do if you are rejected on your own.

-- If your state didn’t expand Medicaid you’ll have less Medicaid options, but will be more likely to qualify for an exemption or catastrophic coverage based on rejection.
+- If your state didn’t expand Medicaid, you’ll have fewer Medicaid options, but will be more likely to qualify for an exemption or catastrophic coverage based on rejection.

 - Medicaid and CHIP can be enrolled in at any time of the year based on income.
 If you reasonably think you or a family member would qualify it makes sense to apply (even outside of open enrollment).